kowsheek/ocxr/modules/introduction/introduction.md

 ## Objectives

-1. Be familiar with the history and trend of AR & VR
+1. Be familiar with the history and trend of XR
 2. Be familiar with future careers in XR development

 ## Content